Erzsébet Csajbók

-Erzsébet Csajbók (née Németh, born 10 February 1953 in Magyarkeresztúr) is a former Hungarian handball player who competed in the 1976 Summer Olympics and in the 1980 Summer Olympics.
+Erzsébet Csajbók (née Németh; 10 February 1953 – 6 December 2025) was a Hungarian handball player who competed in the 1976 Summer Olympics and the 1980 Summer Olympics.

+Biography

+Csajbók was born in Magyarkeresztúr on 10 February 1953.

-In 1976 she won the bronze medal with the Hungarian team.
+In 1976, she won the bronze medal with the Hungarian team.
 She played four matches and scored five goals.

-Four years later she was a member of the Hungarian team which finished fourth.
+Four years later, she was a member of the Hungarian team which finished fourth.
 She played all five matches and scored six goals.

+Csajbók died on 6 December 2025, at the age of 72.